Altoidnerd/alaskan_bird_populations/README.md

 ### other files

-Everthing else is mostly intermediate outputs I used while preparing the unstructured dataset.
+Other files present are primarily intermediate outputs I used while preparing the unstructured dataset.